scalableinternetservices/ucsb_website/schedule.md

 # Winter 2021 Class Schedule

 Below is the tentative schedule for the course.
-As the quarter progresses this page will become more complete.
+The weekly topics may change as the quarter progresses.
+{: .alert .alert-warning }

 <div class="week">
 ## Week 1 (January 4-)